pdc-quantum/byzantine-generals-in-qiskit/README.md

 A derived solution using five qubits is described in this [article](https://arxiv.org/pdf/quant-ph/0210079.pdf) and was [experimentally demonstrated using four-photon entanglement](https://arxiv.org/pdf/0710.0290v2.pdf)

 The first notebook in this repository presents a protocol using this latter solution and it extension to 4 generals case.
 The traitor detection is achieved by a turn-based game between the lieutenants.
-The second notebook is a first version limited to three generals based on the same reference.

 ### Solutions using pair of qubits each mapped to a qutrit:

-These solutions are presented in the third notebook
+These solutions are presented in the second notebook

 ### Protocol in the case of 4 generals and eight qubits